Is that a gun in your bag? Some want stiffer fines as disruptive passengers hit record - NewsBreak

 It’s against federal regulations to pack a gun in a carry-on bag.
 People who are caught are rarely prosecuted, but they can face civil penalties ranging from $1,500 to $13,910.

-At a hearing Tuesday of the House transportation-security subcommittee, which Coleman chairs, airport officials and some lawmakers argued for raising the fines.Catalytic converters: Which vehicles are most at-risk for theft?
+At a hearing Tuesday of the House transportation-security subcommittee, which Coleman chairs, airport officials and some lawmakers argued for raising the fines.NY Times faces backlash over Wordle changes

 Balram Bheodari, general manager of Atlanta’s main airport said fines should rise and violators should be required to attend gun-safety classes.
 He said Congress should also consider putting violators on the federal no-fly list until they complete safety training, and suspending them from quick-screening programs such as PreCheck.